Death Away From Home Can Happen Unexpectedly: Be Covered For Funeral or Repatriation Costs

 Why is the Travel Plan so inexpensive?

-One of the most common questions we are asked is “why does it cost so little?”.
+One of the most common questions we are asked is, “Why does it cost so little?”.
 A sudden death away from home is not common.
 If someone has health issues, they usually opt to return to their residence and access medical treatment.
-This travel plan is offered at a low cost to provide you the ultimate protection & peace of mind in considering the possibility of an unexpected death when travelling.

-It is in place to cover an unexpected death away from home and either get your mortal remains back to the family or help them arrange death care at the place of passing.
+Learn how to cover an unexpected death away from home and either get your mortal remains back to the family or help them arrange death care at the place of passing.

-Most of us think we are covered with travel insurance or medevac coverage, and although this may cover some (or all) medical evacuation and repatriation; it does not always fully cover mortal repatriation.
-Medevac coverage is also paid on an annual basis and can cost $450 per year.
+Most of us think we are covered with travel insurance or medevac coverage.
+Although this may cover some (or all) medical evacuation and repatriation, it does not always fully cover mortal repatriation.

 Do you need Travel Protection Plan coverage?